wp-plugins/wp-backitup/readme.txt

 == Description ==

+= What can WP Backitup do? =

+= The Simple Way to Backup Your Site
+WP Backitup creates a backup zip of your site’s content and configuration in just a single click, right from your Wordpress dashboard.
+There is no need to FTP into your site and no knowledge of MySQL or PHPMyAdmin is required.

+You can use your backup zip to restore your site or to clone a site’s content and settings when setting up a new one.

+= Automatically Restore Your Backup Zips =
+The optional <a href="http://www.wpbackitup.com/addons/" title="WP Backitup Restoration Addon">WP Backitup Restoration Addon</a> can be purchased from the plugin site and allows you to import your backup zips in seconds, right from the Wordpress Dashboard.
+Take a look at the <a href="http://wordpress.org/extend/plugins/wp-backitup/screenshots/" title="WP Backitup Screenshots">screenshots</a>!

+= Manually Restore Your Backup Zips =
+WP Backitup generates a zip file containing a copy of your wp-content directory and a database dump.
+You can unzip it and <a href="http://codex.wordpress.org/Restoring_Your_Database_From_Backup">import your database</a> and files manually but this requires knowledge of FTP and MySQL.

+= Easy To Install and Use =
-WP Backitup allows you to create a backup of your entire site quickly and easily.
-Unlike other solutions that require you to FTP into your site or charge you a fortune, WP Backitup is not only free but is also incredibly easy to use.
-Simple install the plugin directly to Wordpress and browse to your Tools menu.
+Simply install the plugin directly to Wordpress and browse to your Tools menu.
 From there, just follow the on-screen instructions and watch as WP Backitup creates a backup of you site's plugins, themes and uploads as well as you content and settings (including all custom widgets and settings for any additional plugins).

-If you choose to do so, you have the option to purchase addons that vastly expand on the functionality of the base plugin.
-From <a href="http://www.wpbackitup.com/" title="WP Backitup">WP Backitup</a>, you can purchase a restoration plugin which is a great tool for site flippers and internet marketers.
-With the restore functionality enabled, you can quickly clone your site's settings and content, which is great if you have a lot of sites to setup for a client or want to rapidly setup a site with a particular set of content or particular settings enabled.

 == Installation ==